gyrogovernance/science/docs/Findings/Analysis_Kompaneyets.md

 The universe traces a single left-handed helix through phase space, accumulating rotational memory at three critical angles.
 At CS, α = π/2 establishes chirality through the primordial left-first bias.
 At UNA, β = π/4 produces the first orthogonal rotation, from which three rotational degrees of freedom emerge.
 At ONA, γ = π/4 creates a diagonal tilt, generating three translational degrees of freedom.

 These angles satisfy the unique gyrotriangle closure condition δ = π - (α + β + γ) = 0 in three dimensions.
-The amplitude m_p = 1/(2√(2π)) represents the alignment aperture, which is the precise opening needed for observation while maintaining structural coherence.
+The amplitude  m_a = 1/(2√(2π)) represents the alignment aperture, which is the precise opening needed for observation while maintaining structural coherence.

 ## Key Findings: Alignment Confirmed